CorgiCapyCode/PolicingEquityAnalysis/DEPT_11_POLICING_REPORT_ANALYSIS.md

 - (SUBJECT_DETAILS.2, COMPLEXION)
     - Remove NO DATA ENTERED
         - 22510 entries are affacted
+- (OFFICER_SUPERVISOR, SUPERVISOR_ID) & (OFFICER_ID, OFFICER_ID)
+    - Remove all "1"
+        - Since all other IDs are much larger numbers, it can be assumed that the 1 and 2 stand for "UNKNOWN"/"MISSING DATA" etc.
+        - This replacement affects 532 values for the supervisor and 685 for the officer id.
+- (OFFICER_AGE, AGE_AT_FIO_CORRECTED)
+    - The age range lies in between -1 and 243.
+A threshold will be set between 1 and 120.
+    -
+- (LOCATION_CITY, CITY)
+    - Remove NO DATA ENTERED values
+    - This influences 68353 values.

-### Comment on vehicle related features
+### Vehicle related features
-- The state is the only feature without missing entries (empty), but includes 99.456 NO DATA ENTERED.
+- The state is the only feature without missing entries (empty), but includes 99.456 NO DATA ENTERED and 10673 OTHER values.
-    - Some other vehicle related features show entries (e.g. make with 717 entries)
+    - Some other vehicle related features show entries (e.g. "make" with 717 entries)
 - The same applies for the other features, although occupant and model have no NO DATA ENTERED entries, but much more missing entries.
 - As assumption:
     - Data points where all vehicle related features miss data (NO DATA ENTERED, 0, ""), no vehicle was involved.
 These fields will be filled with "NO VEHICLE INVOLVED".
     - Data points where at least one vehicle feature, will be counted as vehicle involved.
 Here the other missing features will be imputed later.
+    - This assumption relates in 103670 entries where no vehicle was involved.
+- VEH_MODEL receives further adjustments to the values.
+    - Writting all in upper case and removing "." etc. reduced the unique values to around 1500.
+    - The remaining differences are often based on a single entry (in the original unique entry list 90% of the values have less than 10 entries).
+    - A further processing is not conducted for this project.

 ### Imputing and dropping